 The envelopes have “nothing to do with Occupy,” Bill Dobbs, a member of Occupy Wall Street’s press team, said in an interview at Bryant Park in midtown Manhattan.

 “It’s actually distracting people from what May Day events are about, which is many people here and around the country giving an outcry for economic justice,” Dobbs said.

 Occupy Wall Street held demonstrations today in New York to protest economic inequality, as did like-minded groups across the U.S.

-Joseph Evangelisti, a spokesman for New York-based JPMorgan (JPM), declined to comment on the envelopes.
+Joseph Evangelisti, a spokesman for New York-based JPMorgan (JPM:US), declined to comment on the envelopes.
 Ancel Martinez, a spokesman for San Francisco-based Wells Fargo, didn’t immediately respond to a call for comment.